 Responsible Department Building Safety & Housing, Planning Funding Sources ARPA Funds, CDBG Funds, Grant Funds from Other Agencies Actions and Timeframe By the end of 2023, meet with OSH, SCCHA, and the San Andreas Regional Center (SARC) to explore avenues for collaboration.
 By the end of 2024, through Program 21: Zoning Code Amendments, identify and implement possible zoning incentives, such as expedited processing and density bonuses, along with fee waivers or reductions, and other financial support for projects that provide supportive housing or dedicated housing units for persons with disabilities.
 By the end of 2025, identify the use of CDBG funds for predevelopment costs for permanent supportive housing developments as a priority in the Annual Action Plan.
 By the end of 2025, analyze suitability of sites identified in the Sites Inventory for permanent supportive housing development and conduct community engagement about those sites.
 By the end of 2026, commit available City resources to permanent supportive housing developments in partnership with OSH and/or SCCHA.
+Continue contracts with Abode Services through Santa Clara County's HEAT Team for case management services, WeHope for mobile showers and laundry services with additional funding, Community Development Block Grants issuance, and continuing outreach.
 Relevant Policies HE 1.7, HE 3.6, HE 4.10, HE 7.1, HE 7.2, HE 7.3, HE 7.4, HE 7.6, HE 8.1 Community Input Throughout the community engagement process, supportive housing was consistently a top priority for community members.
 Specifically, they recommended more intentional collaboration between OSH and SARC and dedicating funds specifically for supportive housing development.